 Anna Upton is the Deputy Trust Leader at Embark Federation, where she works alongside schools to support improvement and inclusion.
 She leads the school improvement team, focusing on creating welcoming, high-quality learning environments where every child can thrive.
 With experience as both a headteacher and a school improvement advisor for Derbyshire, Anna has spent her career helping schools strengthen teaching, leadership, and support for pupils.
 She is particularly passionate about fostering inclusive practices that ensure all children, regardless of their background or needs, have access to great opportunities.
 Anna enjoys working collaboratively with school leaders, staff, and communities to make a positive difference.
 She believes in the power of teamwork and shared commitment to help schools grow and succeed.

-Director, Insights, Ambition Institute
+Director of Insights, Ambition Institute

-Director, Insights, Ambition Institute
+Director of Insights, Ambition Institute

 Director of External Partnerships, Woodbridge Trust